• Skip to main content

 Another good thing about these cookies?!
 No chilling time!
 Which is my favorite!
 And if you’re like me and don’t like to wait for your cookies to chill either, then you HAVE to make my No Chill Brown Butter Chocolate Chip Cookies.
 They are my go-to chocolate chip cookie and I hardly make any other recipe.

-In a small saucepan, fill half way up with water and place on the stove on medium to medium-low heat.
-Place white chocolate chips or a bar in a glass bowl that fits over top of the pot.
+How to make one: In a small saucepan, fill halfway up with water and place on the stove on medium to medium-low heat.
+Place white chocolate chips or a bar in a glass bowl that fits over the top of the pot.
 Place the bowl on the pot and stir occasionally.
 As the water starts to simmer, it will be enough heat to slowly melt the white chocolate.
-Do not try and do this in the microwave.
-You will just end up with a burnt mess in about 5 seconds :/ Only speaking from multiple inpatient experiences.
+Heat for about 10-15 minutes, or until completely melted and smooth, while stirring occasionally.

 Print